 Environmental Science is a discipline that deals with the rapidly changing environmental issues facing the world today.
 In this course you will be given both local and global perspectives on solving environmental problems.
 By encompassing many disciplines we give students a multi-disciplinary perspective of current environmental challenges, such as climate change, freshwater, marine and land management, resource use and sustainability.
-Students are also given a choice of major sequence depending on their interests our environment requires more than just passion.
-That is why this major offers a deep understanding in communication, problem solving and social awareness to enable the use of science in will gain professional, industry-required skills, from practical fieldwork and laboratory-based research methods, to experience working with policy and environmental risk assessments.
+Students are also given a choice of major sequence depending on their interests.

+We believe that successfully shaping the future of our environment requires more than just passion.
+That is why this major offers a deep understanding of the traditional sciences, but also fosters skills in communication, problem solving and social awareness to enable the use of science in decision making.

+As an Environmental Science student you will gain professional, industry-required skills, from practical fieldwork and laboratory-based research methods, to experience working with policy and environmental risk assessments.
 Mitigating and controlling adverse environmental impacts is a global priority and a major in Environmental Science can give you the skills to make a difference.